paulickj/psychic-giggle/README.md

 ## Abstract

-In this project, I have attempted to Represent digital images (euclidean space as a graph in non-euclidean space.
-To create this mapping, I plan on making a finite set of nodes based on the (r, g, b) values.
+In this project, we have attempted to Represent digital images (euclidean space as a graph in non-euclidean space.
+To create this mapping, we plan on making a finite set of nodes based on the (r, g, b) values.
 The edges will represent if the pixel is next to another node.
 These edges will have weights for how often the relationship is seen in the image.
 The theory is that in unaltered images, these physical relationships should indicate similarity, and any outliers are indicators of a change.

 In an environment that is constantly becoming more online-centric, distinguishing truth from fiction is increasingly tricky.
 Online people try to control how they appear.
 Even more recently, AI-generated art has caused a stir as artists panic about the future.
 The ability to empirically tell if something is real/untampered or generated/edited would be crucial in using images as evidence.
+With this project we hope to prove the viability of graphs for image analysis.

 ### Other Solutions